sarthak-cs/Face-recognition-attendance/README.md

 # 🚀 Face recognition attendance system

-fully made with python .
+fully made with python.
+## THE OTHER REPOSITORY https://github.com/sarthak-cs/face-attendance IS SUBPART OF THIS ACTUAL PROJECT THAT I MADE FROM MY SIDE.

 ---